ibm-cloud-docs/transit-gateway/vpe.md

 # Using virtual private endpoints for VPC to privately connect to {{site.data.keyword.tg_full_notm}}
 {: #vpe-connection}

-{{site.data.keyword.cloud}} Virtual Private Endpoints (VPE) for VPC enables you to connect to {{site.data.keyword.tg_full_notm}} from your VPC network by using the IP addresses of your choosing, allocated from a subnet within your VPC.
+{{site.data.keyword.cloud}} Virtual Private Endpoints (VPE) for VPC enables you to connect to {{site.data.keyword.tg_full_notm}} from your VPC network by using the IP addresses of your choosing, which is allocated from a subnet within your VPC.
 {: shortdesc}

 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per service, or service instance, basis (depending on the service operation model).
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of your VPC.
 Endpoint gateways enable communications from virtual server instances within your VPC and {{site.data.keyword.cloud}} service on the private backbone.
 VPE for VPC gives you the experience of controlling all the private addressing within your cloud.
 For more information, see [About virtual private endpoint gateways](/docs/vpc?topic=vpc-about-vpe).